Lopinosaurus/PagalomaProject/README.md

 [![Future Screen Shot][product-screenshot]](https://example.com)

-Werewolf (non-definitive name) will be a 3D strategy game using vocal proxy.
+Lycans will be a 3D strategy game using vocal proxy.
 It is currently In-Dev by Pagaloma Studio.

 Planned Features: